Recorded in Montréal, 2019.

 Moment Bienheureux MB008

-There are six songs on the record I have named after the instrument named after the city in Japan that I've never been to.
-Really though, there are only four.
-Susa and Susa Valley Ramble are always played in succession, I just couldn't decide which name to use—how do you name twins?
-Rosmarin is my favourite—we dance like old lovers.
+There are six songs on this record named after the instrument named after the city in Japan I've never been to.
+Really though, there are only four: Susa and Susa Valley Ramble are named after a village in the Italian alps, and are always played in succession, I just couldn't decide which name to use—how do you name twins?
+Rosmarin is my dearest, we dance (and quarrel) like old lovers.
 Tuning is me, tuning.
-It could be called art, if that's the sort of thing you're into.
-Catharine is the oldest, probably seven or eight years now.
-It makes me think about grey winter highway slush and southern Ontario and depression and my sister.
+It could be called art.
+Catherine is the oldest, probably seven or eight years now; it makes me think about grey winter highway slush in southern Ontario and depression and my sister.
 Pirogue feels like jumping off a dock into a river.
 Its name was taken from a line in a Hank Williams song about Louisiana.
 I've never been there either.

 I like to play these songs sitting cross legged on the floor, or lying down on the couch, or hunched over the edge of my bed.
-They always sound different, changing by the day, and I don't seem to have a say in the matter.
-They live inside my guitar, and once and awhile I bring them out to have a conversation.
+They always sound different, changing by the day, and I don't seem to have any say in the matter.
 Sometimes they want to change their names, but I've been pretty stubborn about that.
 Mostly we get along.
 I'll continue visiting them until one of us turns into dust, which could happen any day now, though I can't say to whom first.

 powered by bandcamp